StanislavRadkov/Fortran-Cheat-Sheet/README.md

 ## Functions

-Defining and calling a functions:
+Defining and calling a function:

 ```fortran
 program functions